dynamiquel/Landnite/README.md

 # Landnite
 The first game I ever created.
-It was the result of my Computer Science A-level project.
+It was the result of my Computer Science A-level project in 2018-2019.

 All the code in this repo (besides from generated code) was done my me.